 So the short version – these rugs are 4x as difficult to clean as a quality rug, and come out looking worse despite the extra effort.

-And the morale of my story is this: Buy a wool rug, buy a lower quality silk rug, buy synthetic – buy anything else.
+And the moral of my story is this: Buy a wool rug, buy a lower quality silk rug, buy synthetic – buy anything else.
 Stay away from Viscose, (Art Silk, Banana Silk, Bamboo Silk, Rayon… fake silk.)